Qiskit/rustworkx/CONTRIBUTING.md

 An additional step is to run [clippy](https://github.com/rust-lang/rust-clippy) on your changes.
-While this is not run in CI (because it's very dependent on the rust/cargo version) it often catches issues in your code.
+While this is not run in CI (because it's very dependent on the rust/cargo version) it can often catch issues in your code.
 You can run it by running:

 ```bash